redis-developer/go-redis-entraid/README.md

 - Default Azure: Uses environment-based authentication, good for development

 ### Q: How do I handle connection failures?
-A: The library includes built-in retry mechanisms.
+A: The library includes built-in retry mechanisms in the TokenManager.
 You can configure retry behavior using `RetryOptions`:
 ```go
 RetryOptions: manager.RetryOptions{
     MaxAttempts: 3,